tibordp/ojdip-blog/content/blog/esp32-cube-timer/index.md

 - 1x 0.01μF capacitor
 - 1x resealing tab from a bag of coffee beans 😇 (copper tape would be better, but I didn't have any)
 - Some length of 22 AWG jumper wires of various colors

+I started the build on breadboards, and as Ben Eater's breadboards look very pretty, so I tried my best to cut the jumper wires to length.
+I soon realized that the ESP32 board I had was too wide to fit on a standard one and still leave room on both sides to connect the pins, so I had to route some of the jumper wires under the board.
+I was inserting and removing the module a lot and I was really afraid that I would eventually snap it in half, so I decided to just connect some jumper extensions to all the pins I may need in the future and leave it in.

 A funny coincidence is that the total cost of all the components ended up being around 15€, which is in the same ballpark as what commercial cubing timers go for.